-c.
-Ensure that vehicle loads are properly secured prior to moving off.

-d.
-Ensure that vehicles are not overloaded.

-- 2. No drivers or operators may text, talk on cell phones or two-way radios whilst driving, unless a hands-free kit is used. - 3.
+- 1. It is the responsibility of the driver to ensure: - a.
+Their passengers wear seat belts whilst the vehicle is in motion. - b.
+Comply with all traffic road rules, safety, direction and speed signs. - c.
+Ensure that vehicle loads are properly secured prior to moving off. - d.
+Ensure that vehicles are not overloaded. - 2.
+No drivers or operators may text, talk on cell phones or two way radios whilst driving, unless a hands free kit is used. - 3.
 All drivers of construction vehicles are to have valid medical fitness certificates. - 4.
 Each Project site that is enclosed by demarcation will have system/ process to manage vehicle access to site. - 5.
-Contractor must maintain their vehicles in a roadworthy condition and a vehicle license must be always valid. - 6.
+Contractor must maintain their vehicles in a roadworthy condition and a vehicle license must be valid at all times. - 6.
 Drivers of light vehicles must avoid stopping or parking in the vicinity of machines.
 At least 30 (thirty) meters must be left clear between such a vehicle and such a machine - 7.
 Contractor vehicles can be subject to inspections by the Client/Agent's representative.
 Vehicles which are not roadworthy will not be permitted to be used on the project. - 8.
 Drivers/operators shall be responsible for the travel-worthiness of all loads conveyed by them.
 Precautions shall be taken to secure all loads properly.
 Loads projecting from vehicles shall be securely loaded and in daytime a red flag and during darkness a red light or red reflective material shall be attached to the extreme end of such projecting material.